open-austin/welcome-slackbot/README.md

 If we decouple when CANs and new member orientation occur, then we'll lower burden on the OA core team.
 If we create a welcome Slackbot, then new members will have a more scaffolded experience joining OA (which reduces the likeliness of drop-off)

+## Development approach

+We will develop the Slackbot in an iterative manner: We'll start with the most basic functionality that we think a new member needs, test it during new member orientations, and use those experiences to refine/develop further.

 ## (draft) Expected Slackbot behavior

-As a new member, I want to:
+MVP functionality - as a new member, I want to:
 * See a full list of project channels so that I can take my time to choose which project to join
 * Be prompted to introduce myself in #general

+Potential future functionality:
+* Link to Code of Conduct
+* How to contribute to Open Austin
+* More to come?